We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 - Doesn’t support deposits or withdrawals directly from the main screen

 With portfolio rebalancing, users can quickly modify an entire crypto allocation within a portfolio based on sudden volatility or market changes.
-It allows investors to retain stability even during the times of the highly volatile crypto ecosystem.
+It allows investors to retain stability even during a highly volatile crypto ecosystem.
 Once an exchange API has been added, Shrimpy will import all of the cryptocurrencies held on the exchange.
-Using the allocation sliders (refer to the screenshot below), Shrimpy will adjust the holdings of each coin and place traders to reflect the new allocation percentages for each asset.
+Using the allocation sliders (refer to the screenshot below), Shrimpy will adjust the holdings of each coin and place trades to reflect the new allocation percentages for each asset.